Multiple Listing Service of the Houston Association of REALTORS®

 “The Houston housing market is in overdrive right now, and we know anecdotally that out-of-town investors have contributed to the frenzy,” said HAR Chairman Richard Miranda with Keller Williams Platinum.
 “We saw similar investment activity following Hurricane Harvey, and within a few months, the market stabilized.
 We expect stability to return this time around, so anyone in the market for a home who is frustrated by current market conditions needs to be patient.”

 Lease Property Update

-June leases of single-family homes surged 15.3 percent year-over-year.
-However, leases of townhomes and condominiums were flat.
-The average rent for single-family homes was down 1.0 percent to $1,906 while the average rent for townhomes and condominiums rose 7.9 percent to $1,731.
+Consumer demand for lease properties waned in June as rent prices rose.
+Single-family lease homes fell 24.1 percent year-over-year while leases of townhomes and condominiums were unchanged.
+The average rent for single-family homes jumped 10.6 percent to a record $2,111 while the average rent for townhomes and condominiums increased 4.0 percent to $1,799, also a record.

 June Monthly Market Comparison

 Houston real estate achieved its thirteenth consecutive month of positive sales in June, with frenzied buying continuing to dominate the highest-priced segment of the housing market.